 Do Meta Keywords Help You to Rank?

 In the past search engines wanted you to use this meta keywords tag because their technology was relatively primitive and they needed you to tell them which keywords you should rank for.
-However, this is no longer the case, search engines are incredibly complex, and they can collect more information about your site than you could ever give them.
+However, this is no longer the case, search engines are incredibly complex, and they can collect more information about your site than you could ever give them – so if an agency makes meta keywords central to their SEO packages – it may be a sign they have out of date information.

 This fact means that the meta keywords tag is no longer useful to Google, they don’t need you to tell them which keywords you should rank for because they can figure that out themselves.
 In fact, they can identify keywords that you never knew existed and rank your content for them if they think that it’s appropriate.